Personal Injury Lawyer Colorado Springs, CO

 Reporting the bite

 All bites that rise to the level of medical care should be reported to the Humane Society by the victim and/or the person who provides medical treatment.
-Someone from the office will investigate the pet’s bite history, medical and vaccination records.
+Someone from the office will investigate the pet’s bite history and medical and vaccination records.

 In Colorado, if a dog has seriously bitten other people before it attacked you, and the owner had knowledge of this, he may be ordered to euthanize the animal.